 East of the Cascade Mountains, picture an enormous ice sheet sitting over the upper part of Eastern Washington and imagine the horrible Gorge winds which that expanse of ice would generate.
 Let's imagine the East Portland of Old suffering it's fifth east wind episode of an Ice Age winter, with 30-40 mph east winds for the past week, temperatures hovering around 0 degrees F, three to four feet of snow on the ground, and twenty foot deep snowdrifts ..And let's not forget the big ice sheet on Portland's side of the Cascades, the Puget Sound Ice Sheet.
 At times this ice extended as close as Olympia, Washington and powered additional cold air invasions, these often moist and pregnant with heavy snowfalls....Into all this extreme cold and snow at times would roar catastrophic Ice Age floods, turning the entire Willamette Valley into a polar expanse of jumbled ice.
 Yes, lower the average temperature of our continent just ten degrees F, and this kind of frozen chaos was what you got.
 And 150 years ago, when Oregon was first being settled, the region was just struggling out of the grips of what was called "The Little Ice Age" (click for more).

-But now it is 2015, and the fear of our Time is not of cooling , but of radical warming over a near time frame extending out to 50 to100 years in the future....
+But now it is 2018, and the fear of our Time is not of cooling , but of radical warming over a near time frame extending out to 50 to 100 years in the future....
 Global Warming * (see discussion at page bottom: "Global Warming vs. Global Climate Change").
-The experts warn us that global warming has been underway for decades, its rate is increasing, many stating that it will bring nearly 10 degrees of warming over the next 100 years.
+The experts warn us that global warming has been underway for decades, its rate is increasing, many stating that it will bring nearly 10 degrees of warming by the year 2100, and severe effect even by 2030.
 What will this mean for skiing, climbing, backpacking, and all the other snow-related sports and industries in Oregon?
-The future looks grim, and experts aren't giving us much time, even 20 years from now, predicted scenarios are grim, and 100 years from now, well, you won't recognize the climate of the Pacific Northwest!
+The future looks grim, and experts aren't giving us much time predicted scenarios are grim, and 50 years from now, well, you won't recognize the climate of the Pacific Northwest!

 Rain, Rain, and more Rain: Pacific Northwest winters will gradually become more and more wet, and the wetness will be composed of more and more rain, because winter temperatures are going to continue to get warmer.
 Average snow levels will continue to rise year by year, decade by decade.
 Even now, the major ski resorts at Government Camp on Mt.
 Hood have been struggling with deficient snows and economic ruin (see image of 2005 drought, 61 degrees and zero snow in early February)....